cvoter/website-research-group/content/project/2015_LIDParcel/index.md

 - Can we use readily-available lot attributes to prioritize areas for these low-impact practices at the scale of a city?

 ## Key Findings
-- Practices targeting impervious-pervious interfaces experience higher runoff but can increase drainage relative to lots with no imperviousness
+- Practices **targeting impervious-pervious interfaces** experience higher runoff but can increase drainage relative to lots with no imperviousness
-- Pairing impervious disconnection with soil decompaction synergistically reduces runoff and increases deep drainage and evapotranspiration
+- Pairing impervious disconnection with **soil decompaction** synergistically reduces runoff and increases deep drainage and evapotranspiration
-- The effectiveness of low-impact stormwater management practices are driven by a) the aridity index and b) between-storm characteristics.
+- The effectiveness of low-impact stormwater management practices are driven by a) the **aridity index** and b) **between-storm** characteristics.
-- Statistical models such as PLSR can be harnessed to expand fine-scale insights of complex physical models of urban hydrology.
+- Statistical models such as PLSR can be harnessed to **expand fine-scale insights** of complex physical models of urban hydrology.

 ## Status
-Parcel-scale exploration and climate analysis completed/published.
+Parcel-scale exploration and climate analysis are **published**.
 City-scale exploration incorporated in Carolyn's dissertation.

 ## Funding
-Carolyn's role as a graduate research assistant was funded by a number of sources procured by Steve Loheide, including a Wisconsin Groundwater Research Advisory Council project and funding from the North Temperate Lakes Long Term Ecological Research site.
-During this time, Carolyn secured a UW-Madison Weston Fellowship, project assistantships at the Wisconsin Department of Natural Resources and Water@UW-Madison program, and collaborated with Steve on a successful Wisconsin Sea Grant Institute proposal on these topics.
+- **Wisconsin Sea Grant Institute**.
+The Hydrologic and Ecologic Effects of Green Infrastructure Within Urban Coastal Catchments.
+Project number: R/RCE-05.
+Lead PI: Steve Loheide.
+Voter role: co-author and graduate student researcher.
+- **Wisconsin Water Resources Institute**.
+Effects of Nuanced Changes in Lot Layout and Impervious Area Connectivity on Urban Recharge.
+Project number: WR12R002.
+Lead PI: Steve Loheide.
+Voter role: graduate student researcher.
+- **North Temperate Lakes Long Term Ecological Research**.
+Lead PI: Emily Stanley.
+Voter role: graduate student researcher.
+- **UW-Madison Department of Civil & Environmental Engineering**.
+Weston Fellowship.
+Voter role: graduate fellow.

 <br>